eBay/tsv-utils/README.md

 # Command line utilities for tabular data files

 This is a set of command line utilities for working with tab-separated value files.
 They were originally developed in Perl and used for day-to-day work in a large scale data mining environment.
 One of the tools was re-written in D as an exercise exploring the language.
-Significant performance gains and agreeable programmer characteristics soon led to writing the other utilities D as well.
+Significant performance gains and agreeable programmer characteristics soon led to writing the other utilities in D as well.

 The tools have been made available in the hope they will benefit others needing similar tools or who are considering D as a programming language.